 7-segment LED Display

-A 7 Segment LED Display or seven-segment indicator, is a form of electronic display device for displaying decimal numerals that is an alternative to the more complex dot matrix displays.
+A 7 segment LED display is a form of an electronic display device is used for displaying decimal numerals.
+It is an alternative to previously used more complex dot matrix displays.

-7 segment displays are widely used in digital clocks, electronic meters, basic calculators, and other electronic devices that display numerical information.
+They are mainly used in electronic meters, digital clocks, basic calculator, and other electronic devices who display numerical information.

 Common Cathode (CC)

-In the common cathode display, all the cathode connections of the LED segments are joined together to logic “0” or ground.
-The individual segments are illuminated by application of a “HIGH”, or logic “1” signal via a current limiting resistor to forward bias the individual Anode terminals (a-g).
+In the common cathode display, all cathode connections of the LED segments are joined together to logic “0” or ground.
+The individual segments are illuminated by applying a logic “1” or “HIGH” signal via a current limiting resistor to the forward bias the individual anode terminals (a-g).

 Common Anode (CA)

-In the common anode display, all the anode connections of the LED segments are joined together to logic “1”.
-The individual segments are illuminated by applying a ground, logic “0” or “LOW” signal via a suitable current limiting resistor to the Cathode of the particular segment (a-g).
+In the common anode display, all anode connections of the LED segments are joined together to the logic “1”.
+To illuminated every individual segment apply a ground, logic “0” or “LOW” signal via a suitable current limiting resistor to the Cathode of the particular segment (a-g).

 7 Segment LED Display working

-7-segment Displays are usually driven by a special type of integrated circuit (IC) commonly known as a 7-segment decoder/driver, such as the CMOS 4511.
-This 7-segment display driver which is known as a Binary Coded Decimal or BCD to 7-segment display decoder and driver, is able to illuminate both common anode or common cathode displays.
+7-segment Displays are usually driven by a special type of integrated circuit (IC) which are commonly known as a 7-segment decoder/driver, such as the CMOS 4511.
+This 7-segment display driver which is known as a Binary Coded Decimal (BCD) to 7-segment display decoder and driver, is able to illuminate both common anode or common cathode displays.
 But there are many other single and dual display drivers available such as the very popular TTL 7447, SN7446AN.

 Why to use Display Driver ?

-- Display driver requires only 4 pins of microcontroller to drive the 7-segment display.
+- Display driver requires only 4 pins of the microcontroller to drive a 7-segment display.

 - It makes easy to interface with microcontroller.